samuelemusiani/vezgammon/doc/ai.md

 ## Frontend

 ## Backend
+- given these sql tables "..." make a sql query to return the table game with usernames instead of p1_id, p2_id, to return one game with the status 'open' where either `g.p1_id` or `g.p2_id` is equal to 1234
+- postgresql returns error `syntax error at or near \"FROM\""` for the following query: “...”, find the error

 ## User stories
 - Riformula meglio questa user story (...), deve essere sufficientemente dettagliata per gli sviluppatori ma non troppo tecnica per il cliente